 Saving ink on your office printer is as much about changing habits as changing settings.
 Some small changes can have a big effect on your office’s environmental impact.

-If you would like to know how to reduce your ink usage, get in touch.
+If you would like to know how to reduce your toner usage, get in touch.